mvolkmann/blog/src/swift/why-swift.md

 They can optionally define a `set` function whose purpose is to change the values of properties used to compute the value so the result will be a given value.
-If there is no `set` function then a surrounding `get` block is not needed.
+If there is no `set` function, a surrounding `get` block is not needed.
 This is the case for most computed properties.

 Here are examples of structs that define computed properties.